 Assuming your mom’s trust qualifies as a grantor trust, she is entitled to receive a $250,000 capital gains exemption if the property is sold during her lifetime, just as if it was in her sole name.
 Each person can receive this exemption from capital gains taxes upon the sale of a property that has been their primary residence for two of the five years immediately prior to sale.
 This means that if she has $370,000 worth of gain in the value of the property from time of purchase to time of sale, she will only pay taxes based on $120,000 of that gain because of her exemption.

 Grantor trusts also have the benefit of providing a “step-up” in cost basis upon the death of the creator of the trust.
 Therefore, upon your mother’s death, the cost basis to determine the capital gain will be equivalent to the value of the property as determined on the date of her death.
 For example, if the property is worth $400,000 on the date of her death and you sell it for $420,000, the capital gain is $20,000, rather than the difference between her purchase price of $30,000 and the sale price.

-Your mother and her trustee should consult with her Elder Law attorney to review the trust and be sure that the trust meets all your mother’s requirements and that her estate plan remains in line with her goals.
+Your mother and her trustee should consult with an attorney to discuss Medicaid asset protection, review the trust and be sure that the trust meets all your mother’s requirements and that her estate plan remains in line with her goals.